top of page

 🌟 1.
 Why School Readiness Matters

-The Department for Education and early years experts emphasise that school readiness isn’t just about knowing your ABCs—it’s about confidence, resilience, independence, and emotional wellbeing.
+The Department for Education and early years experts emphasise that school readiness isn’t just about knowing your ABCs.
+It’s about confidence, resilience, independence, and emotional wellbeing.
 A recent initiative outlines a checklist that includes:

 • Using a knife and fork